 In 1846, the guardians took over the Dungarvan fever hospital, which was at Strandside North, Abbeyside.
 In March 1847, a stable was converted to fever wards.
 The following month, the guardians decided to build two temporary sheds.
 These were 100 ft. long by 16 ft. wide, and located on the fever hospital grounds.
 They could accommodate 100 patients.

 The misery continued through 1848 and into 1849.
 At the start of January 1849, the total number of workhouse inmates stood at 2,751 and rose to over 3,000 by the end of that month.
 At the start of February, the situation was compounded by the first cases of a cholera epidemic that would last for several months.

 A new fever hospital was later erected at the north-east of the workhouse.

 A stark reminder of the scale of the deaths during the famine years comes in the shape of the famine graveyards in which famine victims were buried in unmarked graves.
 From the end of 1847, the dead from Dungarvan workhouse went to the Slievegrine graveyard at Pulla.
 Prior to this, the old graveyard at Kilrush was used.

-Many of the original workhouse buildings survive in the shape of the present-day St Joseph's Hospital.
-Part of the entrance block is used as the local Register Office.
+Many of the original workhouse buildings survive in the shape of the present-day Dungarvan Community and St Joseph's Hospitals.
+Part of the entrance block is also used as the local Register Office.